nataliaElv/blog/content/en/about.md

 - **End-to-End Pipeline Design**: From vague requirements to production-ready systems.
 I help you avoid the common trap of jumping to a technical solution before understanding the actual problem.
 - **Evaluation Frameworks**: Metrics that actually matter for your business, not just academic benchmarks that look good in papers.
 - **Data Strategy**: Curation, annotation, and quality control for complex text.
 Getting this wrong is the fastest way to waste time and money.
 - **Cost Optimization**: Performance without burning budget on unnecessary LLM calls.
-Most systems are over-engineered - I help find the right balance.
+I help find the right balance so you're not killing flies with bazookas.

 ## My Approach